 Jennifer K. Lee, MD

-Dr. Lee is the Founder of WELI and an Associate Professor in the Johns Hopkins Department of Anesthesiology and Critical Care medicine, Division of Pediatric Anesthesiology.
+Dr. Lee is the Founder of WELI and a Professor in the Johns Hopkins Department of Anesthesiology and Critical Care medicine, Division of Pediatric Anesthesiology.
 She is a clinician-scientist who believes mentoring is one of the most important parts of her job.
 Jenny has had tremendous mentors and coaches in her life, and she hopes that she can similarly help others.
 Her research is focused on improving neuroprotection after neonatal and pediatric hypoxic brain injury.
 She conducts translational research on cerebrovascular blood pressure autoregulation, the effects of hypothermia and rewarming, cell death mechanisms, proteostasis, and white matter injury in clinical and laboratory studies.
 Her research has been funded by the NIH and several foundations, including the American Heart Association, International Anesthesia Research Society, and the Foundation for Anesthesia Education and Research.
 Jenny is married to an attorney, and they have two sons.

-WELI Steering Committee
+WELI Advisory Committee

 Laura K. Diaz-Berenstain, MD

 I have been a pediatric cardiac anesthesiologist since 1989, initially in private practice, followed by academic practice at Texas Children’s Hospital and The Children’s Hospital of Philadelphia.
 I am currently a member of the Division of Cardiac Anesthesiology at Cincinnati Children’s Hospital Medical Center, and I have just experienced two of the most exciting years of my career!
 After years of teaching trainees and colleagues how to care for patients with congenital heart disease I thought…Why not write a book about cardiac care OUTSIDE the cardiac OR?
 No one has done that.
 And so, as the year ends, I am watching that dream come to life as the chapters flow in and I happily edit.
 With luck by the end of 2020 there will be a book to hold in my hands: Congenital Cardiac Anesthesia: A Practical Approach.
 In addition to practicing pediatric cardiac anesthesia, my other major interests are physician wellness and resiliency, and mentoring, particularly for women.
-Having the opportunity to be part of the Steering Committee member for the Women’s Empowerment Leadership Initiative (WELI) and watching this amazing endeavor come to life has been invigorating, exciting and a privilege.
+Having the opportunity to be part of the Advisory Committee member for the Women’s Empowerment Leadership Initiative (WELI) and watching this amazing endeavor come to life has been invigorating, exciting and a privilege.
 I have enjoyed learning to add coaching skills to my mentoring.
 Since I firmly believe that we can benefit from coaching/mentoring at all stages of our career, I jumped at the chance to be both a WELI advisor and protégé this year.
 My WELI advisor was instrumental in helping me to define my goals and strategize my plan for the year, with the result that I was promoted to Clinical Professor of Anesthesiology in September.
 We have decided that the first year was such a success that we will continue in a mentor-advisor/protégé relationship for the coming year as well.